 Moto G7 Plus: Display & Notch

 It's Plus by name and sorta-is-sorta-isn't plus by nature.
 As we said up top, the G7 Plus has a 6.2-inch screen size - the very same as the 'standard' G7 - so you're not buying this phone for larger physical size, instead for its best-in-series power and improved cameras proposition.

 Anyway, back to the screen itself.
-Now, 6.2in might sound massive, but the elongated aspect ratio ensures that it's not unwieldy in the hand.
+Now, 6.2in might sound large, but the elongated aspect ratio ensures that it's not unwieldy in the hand.
 Gone are the days of hard-to-handle iPhone 8 Plus-style thicknesses, which makes the G7 Plus feel perfectly at home in the hand.
-It's actually a whisker smaller than the G6 Plus from last year, all while bringing a greater screen-to-body ratio - which is a great move.
+The newer G8 Power and G8 Plus offer screens a tiny bit larger still.

 - The slider phone is one answer to the notch - does it make sense?

-Resolution is the same as 1080p in terms of vertical lines, with a number of horizontal lines extra (hence FHD+ terminology) compared to your Full HD telly at home (unless you're lucky enough to have a 4K UHD TV, which is far more resolute).
-As phones go, this resolution is perfectly fine - you won't be squinting, you won't be distraught at the number of pixels you can see with it crammed mere inches from your nose - and the LCD panel makes for ample colour and brightness.
+Resolution is an expanded Full HD.
+As phones go that's perfectly fine - you won't be squinting, you won't be distraught at the number of pixels you can see with it crammed mere inches from your nose - and the LCD panel makes for ample colour and brightness.

 - Qualcomm Snapdragon 636, 4GB RAM, 64GB storage

 - Android Pie operating system